HamHamFonFon/ibexa-content-as-dto/README.md

 #### Manually:
 Create your DTO class, add properties (camelcase-style).
 Properties name must be same as fields identifier but in camel-case style.
-Your DTO needs to extends `AbstractDto` class and implements `DtoInterface` interface.
+Your DTO needs to extend `AbstractDto` class and implements `DtoInterface` interface.
 Add getters/setters and mandatory methods.

 Example, you have a content-type `article` with fields `title` (ezstring), `title_long` (ezstring), `image_header` (ezimage), `text` (ezrichtext), `related_articles` (ezobjectrelationlist)
 Your DTO will be like this :